 When you pair strong dialogue with contrasting action together, you're bound to stir the same emotions in your reader as you do in the characters.

 A great example of this technique is from Crazy, Stupid Love.
 I especially like Steve Carell’s last line: “I don’t want you to blow up the house,” because what he’s really saying is he doesn’t want her to blow up their family.

 Ingrid Bergman’s hiding a whole lot of subtext in this clip from Casablanca, and a lot of it is going toward masking her overwhelming emotions.

 Just like people do in real life, showing how your characters try to cover up or pretend like they're not feeling something that they are feeling is a great way to include subtext.

 7. Answer a question with a question

-Here’s a quick and humorous example from Tootsie where the viewer can interpret the meaning behind the cameraman’s question and get a kick out of it.
+Here’s a quick and humorous example from Tootsie where the viewer can interpret the meaning behind the cameraman’s question (“How do you Feel About Cleveland?”)and get a kick out of it.

 Add Subtext to Your Writer's Toolbox

 Now that you’re more aware of subtext and know how to create it in your scenes, watch for opportunities to deepen the impact of your stories by using these techniques.

 Remember the two situations when it really fits the bill—when the emotional stakes are too high for directness and when you want the reader to be an active participant in the scene.